1922 NFL season: 1921 Packer–Notre Dame scandal

 The year 1922 started sourly for president Joe F. Carr and the American Professional Football Association (APFA).
 Just ahead of the league's winter meeting, scheduled to open January 28 in Canton, Ohio, sensational headlines revealed that several prominent college football players had also played for money on professional teams during the 1921 season.
 While the nexus of the scandal involved the hiring of Notre Dame players by the pro team of Taylorville, Illinois, with their rivals from Carlinville loading up on University of Illinois ringers as part of a local gambling frenzy, the Green Bay Packers of the APFA had also been implicated.

 Former Notre Dame star Curly Lambeau, player-coach of the Packers, had obtained the services of three Notre Dame stars — Hunk Anderson, Hec Garvey, and Ojay Larson — it was charged.
 College coaches, feeling threatened by the rising professional game, loudly denounced this state of affairs, with head coach Fielding Yost of the University of Michigan proclaiming that the menace of professionalism was robbing the collegiate game of "many of the greatest character building qualities, and destroys the ideals of generous service, loyalty, sacrifice, and wholehearted devotion to a cause, which mark the college player."
 Other coaches followed with public statements in a like vein.

-On the evening of 27, 1922, the University of Illinois disqualified nine of its players from future athletic competition — including future Chicago Bears Joey Sternaman and Laurie Walquist — while Knute Rockne and Notre Dame issued walking papers to eight of their own.
+On the evening of January 27, 1922, the University of Illinois disqualified nine of its players from future athletic competition — including future Chicago Bears Joey Sternaman and Laurie Walquist — while Knute Rockne and Notre Dame issued walking papers to eight of their own.
 Despite APFA president Carr attempts to deflect blame by noting that use of collegiate players was already expressly prohibited by the APFA, the national controversy burned hot with professional football cast in the villain's role.

 The flagrant violation of league rules by the Packers would have to be dealt with severely, it was universally believed.

 Owner John Clair of the Packers, present in Canton as official representative of the team, chose to fall on the sword for the good of the league.
 Clair accepted blame for the player scandal and apologized to the other owners for the transgression, asking that Green Bay's withdrawal from the league be accepted.
 A motion to this effect was made and unanimously carried, allowing President Carr to trumpet a "unanimous vote of directors" that "dropped" the Packers to the press.
 The Green Bay Packers were out of the league.

 As a mechanism to eliminate the possibility of using collegiate ringers, beginning in 1922 the NFL began collecting a $1,000 bond from each team, which would be forfeited in the event college players were employed.